 Weekly Software cleanup Use Disk Cleanup or safe third-party cleaning tools to remove junk files and temporary files that accumulate and slow down your system.
 Also, check for programs you no longer need and uninstall them.
 Defragmentation Run Disk Defragmenter to keep your hard disk in good condition and improve system performance.
 Frequently performing this task does not harm your system.

 Virus scan Perform a full virus scan every week to catch viruses that might have slipped through unnoticed.
 Most antivirus products have a scheduling feature to keep track of this automatically.
-Monthly Hardware cleanup Thoroughly clean the inside and outside of your computer.
-Software updates Use Windows Updates to fix operating system bugs and improve performance.
-Also, be sure to check for driver updates for your hardware and new versions of your favorite programs.
+Monthly Hardware cleanup Thoroughly clean the outside of your computer.
+Software updates updates Use Windows Updates to fix operating system bugs and improve performance.
+Als sure to check for driver updates for your hardware and new versions of your favor programs.
 Windows Update Run Windows Update monthly to install updates.
 Hard disk diagnostic Sometimes a failing hard disk can be caught beforehand by using Hard Disk Diagnostic.
-Yearly System Recovery In time, your system might still get bogged down, depending on the computer usage.
-Use System Recovery to wipe your Windows operating system installation clean, restoring it to the original configuration when you first started your system.
-Make a backup of important data files before proceeding with a System Recovery.
-See System Recovery on page 16 for further details.
+Yearly System Recovery In time, your system might still get bogged down, depending on the computed use System Recovery to wipe your Windows operating system installation restoring it to the original configuration when you first started your system. backup of important data files before proceeding with a System Recovery.
+See System Recovery on page 24 for further details.
+As needed Backing up your data Use CD or DVD recording software that is installed on your computer to create (or "burn") backup discs of important information, including personal files, e-mail messages, and website bookmarks.
+You can also move data to an external hard disk drive.